Library

 • Receive a confirmation email with a date and time frame to pick up.

 If the publication you’re looking for is not in our library, send us an email so we can add it!
-You can also reach out to our Education Officer, Blake Fox, at [email protected] for assistance and help to find a text or simply visit the museum and ask to speak with a member of the Education team.
+Contact the education team at [email protected] for assistance.